followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/10 Columns/10 Column Types/3 Lookup Columns.md

 ---

+If your data source accepts **null** values, set the [allowClearing](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/lookup/#allowClearing) option to **true**.
+In editing state, each of the lookup column's cells will have a button that nullifies the value.

-Each cell in the lookup column is constructed on the [SelectBox](/Documentation/Guide/Widgets/SelectBox/Overview/) widget which can be customized using [editorOptions](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editorOptions).
-See the [Customize Editors](/Documentation/Guide/Widgets/TreeList/Editing/#Customize_Editors) topic for details.
+Each cell in the lookup column is based on the [SelectBox](/Documentation/Guide/Widgets/SelectBox/Overview/) widget.
+Use [editorOptions](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editorOptions) to customize it.
+See the [Customize Editors](/Documentation/Guide/Widgets/TreeList/Editing/#Customize_Editors) topic for more details.

 #####See Also#####
 - [Bind a Lookup Column to a Custom Data Source](/Documentation/Guide/Widgets/TreeList/How_To/Bind_a_Lookup_Column_to_a_Custom_Data_Source/)